relrod/blog/posts/2017-07-26-an-open-letter-to-ysu-it.markdown

-With all of this published research stating that password expiry actively **decreases** security, for the reasons listed immediately above, **I implore the YSU ITS to please reconsider, and revert this policy.**
+With all of this published research stating that password expiry actively **decreases** security, for the reasons listed immediately above, **I implore the YSU ITS to please reconsider and revert this policy.**

 Additionally, the original 2014 email sent out to faculty and students mentioned that "[this] effort was undertaken to meet a myriad of federal, state, and